OpenBB-finance/OpenBB/website/content/SDK/etf/_index.md

 geekdocCollapseSection: true

 ---
-The ETF module wraps the functions from the ETF menu, within the OpenBB Terminal, allowing programatic access to the commands.
+The ETF module wraps the functions from the ETF menu, within the OpenBB Terminal, allowing programmatic access to the commands.
 Import the OpenBB SDK module, and then find the ETF functions similarly to how the Terminal menus are navigated.
 The code completion will be activated after entering the `.` in: `openbb.etf`

 ```python
 from openbb_terminal.sdk import openbb